PLEASE READ THIS POLICY CAREFULLY BEFORE USING RIPPLE EDUCATION LIMITED'S SERVICES

 We may disclose your personal information to our service providers and business partners, including Microsoft Corporation, LogRocket, Inc. and The Rocket Science Group LLC, d/b/a Mailchimp (to assist us in performing any contract we enter into with them or you, including providing the Website and the Services it enables), analytics providers, including Google, Inc., Facebook, Inc. and Hubspot, Inc. (to assist us in the improvement and optimisation of the Website).

-In addition, we may also disclose your personal information to third parties in the following circumstances:
+We may also disclose the personal information provided directed to Ripple, to third parties in the following circumstances:

 Purpose of disclosure and third party(s) to which disclosure might be made